Monday, May 30, 2011

 Review

-RAIDERS OF THE LOST ARK is a successful collaboration between George Lucas and director Steven Spielberg and is a terrific and enjoyable adventure movie with lots of action and humour.
+RAIDERS OF THE LOST ARK is a successful collaboration between George Lucas and director Steven Spielberg, resulting in a terrific and enjoyable adventure movie with lots of action and humour.
 It makes you feel that you are in an underground temple in Cairo full of traps and danger.
 What made RAIDERS so unique was its inspiration from pulp magazines and old Saturday morning film serials, as most of you were probably too young to remember that stuff.
 It is due to its pre-World War II setting and the battle against the evil Nazis.

 Besides the action sequences, the stunts and visual effects draw you into the adventure as Indy has to stop the Nazis from claiming the Ark.
 I liked the acting of Harrison Ford, who is terrific for the part of the main hero, Indiana Jones and Miss Karen Allen as the love interest Marion.
 John Williams' truly breathtaking music score is the other factor in RAIDERS.
 It evokes the atmosphere heard in the old action/adventure serials of the 1930s and the early 40s, which brings back the classical compositions of Hollywood.